When reading about heat pump water heaters, you might encounter the term “Coefficient of Performance” (CoP).

 By understanding the CoP of a hot water heat pump, you can better assess the potential savings and find ways to optimize its performance for increased energy efficiency and cost savings.

-The heat pump’s Coefficient of Performance (CoP) measures its efficiency.
+The hot water heat pump’s Coefficient of Performance (CoP) measures its efficiency.
 It indicates how much heat energy the pump can produce from its electricity.

 For example, a heat pump with a CoP of 3 generates 3 kW of heat energy for every 1 kW of electricity it consumes.
-SLA R290 heat pumps have a CoP of 5.2, which means you can get at least 5 kW of thermal energy for every 1 kW of consumption.
+SLA R290 heat pumps have a CoP of 5.2, which means you can get at least 5 kW of thermal energy for every 1 kW of consumption or this is like spending $1 on electricity and getting $5.20 worth of heat in return!

 Understanding CoP helps you see potential savings.
 Traditional electric water heaters, common in Victoria, use 1 kW of electricity to produce 1 kW of heat.
 If you switch to a smart heat pump like SLA’s R290 heat pump with a CoP of 5.2, you’ll save 80% of electricity.